Alcohol Addiction Treatment & Alcohol Rehab Programs

 This counseling approach helps people resolve ambivalent feelings about entering treatment and stopping their alcohol use by invoking internally motivated change.7 MET typically involves an initial assessment, followed by 2 to 4 individual treatment sessions with a therapist during which coping and cessation strategies are discussed.7

-Alcoholics Anonymous (AA) and other 12-step and self-help programs consist of people in recovery who provide a safe space to discuss experiences, hope, current real-life struggles, and future goals.8 These programs are free and can complement professional treatment for AUD.7, 8 While these programs vary, many can be beneficial during recovery as they offer additional community and social support.7
+Alcoholics Anonymous (AA) and other 12-step and self-help programs consist of people in recovery who provide a safe space to discuss experiences, hope, current real-life struggles, and future goals.8 These programs are free and can complement professional alcohol use disorder treatment.7, 8 While these programs vary, many can be beneficial during recovery as they offer additional community and social support.7

 Contingency management, such as the community reinforcement approach (CRA), uses material incentives and reinforcers (familial, recreational, social, vocational) to help patients struggling with AUD develop new hobbies and social networks.
 Patients are assessed weekly and awarded vouchers in exchange for abstaining from alcohol.7